MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M05-Unit 4 Deploy Azure application gateway.md

 ## Task 2: Add backend targets

-In this example, you'll use virtual machines as the target backend.
+In this task, you'll use virtual machines as the target backend.
 You'll create two virtual machines as backend servers for the application gateway.

 To do this, you'll: